 \subsection{Inexact metric projections}

-The above example of low-rank tensor approximation highlights the need to generalise the notion of metric projections in order to admit points that might not attain the minimal distance but are within a constant factor from it.
+The above example of low-rank tensor approximation highlights the need to generalise the notion of metric projections in order to admit points that might not attain the minimal distance, but are within a constant factor from it.

-This generalisation is also inevitable once we begin to consider the practical side of computations: every projection we compute numerically is inherently \textit{inexact}.
-There are three main sources of inexactness: (i)~the floating-point arithmetic, (ii)~the termination of iterative algorithms, and (iii)~the algorithms that are not designed to be exact.
+This generalisation is also inevitable once we begin to consider the practical side of computations: every projection we compute numerically is inherently \emph{inexact}.
+There are three main sources of inexactness: the floating-point arithmetic, the termination of iterative algorithms, and the algorithms that are not designed to be exact.

 In low-rank tensor approximation, the three aspects act in unison.
-At the bottom level, all basic operations of linear algebra are subject to round-off errors in the floating-point arithmetic \cite{higham2002accuracy}.
+At the bottom level, the basic operations of linear algebra are subject to round-off errors in the floating-point arithmetic \cite{higham2002accuracy}.
 They are then used as building blocks in the numerical algorithms for the SVD, which are iterative and run until the tolerable error is reached \cite{demmel1997applied}.
-Finally, algorithms akin to \cite{de2000multilinear} use the SVD to compute \textit{quasioptimal} low-rank approximations.
+Finally, algorithms similar to the HOSVD use the SVD to compute \emph{quasioptimal} low-rank tensor approximations.